The Death of Retail Property | Is traditional retail dead? Are shopping malls fast becoming ghost towns?

 The answer is yes and no. Traditional retail is dying but not dead yet.
-Many retailers are unable to adapt the fast changing consumer behavior and the impact of Internet.
+Many retailers are unable to adapt to the fast-changing consumer behavior and the impact of the Internet.
 Since the retailers are struggling, the landlords and developers will need to change their outlook fast to survive.

-Times of India quoted a survey conducted by the Associated Chamber of Commerce and Industry of India (Assocham) to report the Mall occupancy in India has drop to 50% and retailers lose money.
-According to the report rate of vacancy in malls in Delhi-NCR is 55%, while in Mumbai it is 52% followed by Ahemdabad (51%), Chennai (50%), Hyderabad (48%), and Bangalore (45%).
+Times of India quoted a survey conducted by the Associated Chamber of Commerce and Industry of India (Assocham) to report that Mall occupancy in India has dropped to 50% and retailers lose money.
+According to the report rate of vacancy in malls in Delhi-NCR is 55%, while in Mumbai it is 52% followed by Ahmedabad (51%), Chennai (50%), Hyderabad (48%), and Bangalore (45%).

-It appears that the malls are dying across globe.
-The vital data are suggesting the slow death of shopping mall across all economies.
+It appears that malls are dying across globe.
+The vital data are suggesting the slow death of shopping malls across all economies.

 So, What happens when a mall dies?
 Use the comment section below to tell us about your experience.